Wurstmarkt

 The Wurstmarkt (literally: Sausage market) in the spa town of Bad Dürkheim, in Rhineland-Palatinate, Germany is the world's biggest wine festival with over 600,000 visitors each year.
 It is held annually on the second and third weekend of September.
 The first Wurstmarkt - under a different name - was held in the year 1417.
 It takes place in the middle of the town, outside the Giant Cask (Dürkheimer Riesenfass) - the largest wine barrel in the world, which also houses a restaurant.
 The festival is reminiscent of the common Weihnachtsmarkt, with fairground rides and many food stalls being temporarily installed for the event.
-They eat all kinds of sausages at the “Wurstmarkt” including Bratwurst.
+They eat all kinds of sausages at the “Wurstmar including Bratwurst.

-Wurstmarkt went on virtually in 2020-21, but went on hiatus in 1915-18 & 1940-45.
+Wurstmarkt went on virtually in 2020–21, but went on hiatus in 1915-18 & 1940–45.